soulhotel/Zoom-Simplified-Firefox-Extension/readme.md

 v0.1

 - Clicking the extension will toggle zoom between 100% and 130% based on the browsers zoom factor.
-- Support added for future 'custom' zoom factor.
-(Option page, or context option)
+- Support added for customizing the zoom factor on the user's end..
+Meaning the zoom factor is already linked to browser storage. (good for Option pages, or context options)

 ![RDXJ3TKWmm](https://github.com/soulhotel/Zoom-Simplified-Firefox-Extension/assets/155501797/68b5818f-b9d4-45e5-bb99-e38249b5cc04)